Aakarsh-Lohani/Aakarsh-Lohani/README.md

 - 👋 Hi, I’m @Aakarsh-Lohani
 - 👀 I’m interested in Artificial Intelligence, Data Analytics and Cloud computing.
-- 🌱 I’m currently learning Web development and Cloud Computing
+- 🌱 I’m currently learning Web development, DSA and Cloud Computing
 - 💞️ I’m looking to collaborate on Cloud computing
 - 📫 Reach out to me on
 - LinkedIn : https://www.linkedin.com/in/aakarsh-lohani-7795b726a